NishantSoni/lara-package/README.md

 composer require nishantsoni/artisanremover
 ```

-Once this operation completes, the final step is to add the service provider.
+Once this operation completes, the next step is to add the service provider.
 Open config/app.php, and add a new item to the service providers array-

 ```
 \Nishantsoni\Artisanremover\ArtisanRemoverServiceProvider::class,